jariperttunen/Rextensions/README.md

 prints out the vector content in contiguous memory first and then indexing the content as column first.
 The column first indexing allows the vector content to be inserted in a 3D matrix in C as row first.

+Although in the examples the C code snippets organise the matrices row or columns first the R `matrix` and `array` types have option to read data row or column first.
+But when passing the data one must be aware of the storage layout ordering.

 The datatype for the vectors and the matrices used is *double*.
 See *rcall.c* and *add.R* for details.

 Note that even though in R Extensions C programs are compiled the calls to R functions are nevertheless